gogobook/my-asp-dot-net/ch6.md

 to initialize a class or struct instance by copying another instance.
-Here is the interesting part of the Vector struct—the operator overload that provides support for the addition operator: public static Vector operator +(Vector left, Vector right) => new Vector(left.X + right.X, left.Y + right.Y, left.Z +
+Here is the interesting part of the Vector struct——the operator overload that provides support for the addition operator: public static Vector operator +(Vector left, Vector right) => new Vector(left.X + right.X, left.Y + right.Y, left.Z +